photo by vladislav-babienko

 Stop beating yourself up.
 It’s normal to feel excited about a new plan and then deflate when the reality of what you’ve taken on sets in.
 Take that energy and use it instead to take the following steps towards self care.

 [At wit’s end after a life changing event and just need to talk to someone who understands?
-Book a Skype therapist now, be talking as soon as tomorrow.]
+Book an online therapist now, be talking as soon as tomorrow.]

 How to navigate life changing events